rhatchet/DesiPizza/README.md

 ###Project Description:

-- The project has a homepage with three options- Order Pizza, Order Drink, Review Cart.
+- The project has a welcome page with three options- Order Pizza, Order Drink, Review Cart.
 - Clicking Order Pizza, a user can order pizzas of various sizes and toppings.
 - Similarly for Order Drink, user can order drink of different sizes and type.
 - User can make multiple orders, review them and confirm or cancel order.